Water hearings: Lawyer for bottling giant heckled by public gallery

-Counsel for Creswell NZ was heckled by those in the public gallery as he sought to advance the water bottling giant's case in the Rotorua High Court on Tuesday.
+The lawyer for a water bottling giant seeking permission to expand was heckled by the public gallery in the Rotorua High Court yesterday.

-Creswell New Zealand, a subsidiary of Chinese company Nongfu, seeks to expand the Johnson Rd plant and export the water overseas.
-It is expected the expanded plant will provide at least 60 jobs.
+Creswell New Zealand, a subsidiary of Chinese company Nongfu, seeks to expand the Johnson Rd plant and export the water overseas, providing at least 60 jobs.

 Read more: